How long will it take to know who won in U.S. midterm elections? | Politics

 California typically takes weeks to count all its ballots, in part because it counts ballots postmarked by Election Day even if they arrive days afterward.
 Nevada and Washington state also allow late ballots if postmarked by Nov.
 8, slowing down the march to final results.
 "If the House is really on the edge, that would matter," said Kondik.

 It may take longer, perhaps weeks longer, to know which party will control the Senate, with close contests in Pennsylvania, Arizona and Georgia likely to determine final control.
 If Georgia's Senate race is as close as expected and no candidate receives more than 50% of the vote, a run-off election would be scheduled for Dec.
-6, possibly leaving control of the chamber in limbo until then.
+6, possibly meaning it will be unclear who will control the chamber until then.
+The new Congress is set to be inaugurated on Jan.
+3, 2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)